ivanol/go-martini-api/README.md

 package main

 import (
 	"github.com/jinzhu/gorm"
 	_ "github.com/mattn/go-sqlite3"

 	"github.com/ivanol/go-martini-api"
 )

 type Widget struct {
 	ID   uint   `gorm:"primary_key" json:"id"`
 	Name string `json:"name"`
 }

 func main() {
-    // Create a DB with the test tables and a seed user db, _ := gorm.Open("sqlite3", "./api-test.db")
+	// Create a DB with the test table and a seed widget db, _ := gorm.Open("sqlite3", "./api-example.db")
 	db.CreateTable(&Widget{})

-    api.UseStandardRest(&Widget{})

-    a := api.New(api.Options{})
+	db.Create(&Widget{Name: "Test Widget"})

+	// Create an API server with default options a := api.New(api.Options{Db: &db})

+	// Add the Default REST routes to it (GET, POST, PATCH, DELETE) a.AddDefaultRoutes(&Widget{})

+	// Run the server.
 	a.Martini().RunOnAddr("127.0.0.1:3000")
 }
 ```

 User authentication and authorization is also possible, but without
 documentation except in the source code so far.
 The API is still likely
-to change, so don't rely on it.
-In particular the UseStandardRest()
+to change, so please don't rely on it yet.
-interface for registering models before the api.New call will probably
-disappear.